Sidney-Tan/neovim-config/README.md

 + [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
   + The goal of nvim-treesitter is both to provide a simple and easy way to use the interface for tree-sitter in Neovim and to provide some basic functionality such as highlighting based on it.

-I have also installed the language servers like as follows:
+I have also installed the language servers as follows:

 + bashls
 + clangd